aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Adversarial-attacks-&-defenses-Summary.md

 ![Rock-Paper-Scissors](/assets/adv/rps.png)

-In more formal words, if Agent1's parameter vector is $x \epsilon \real^m$ and Agent2's $y \epsilon \real^n$, then we need to find a setting of the parameters in the $\real^{mxn}$ space such that the two agents play a Nash. **If the victim policy plays a Nash equilibria, it would not be exploitable by any adversary**.
+In more formal words, if Agent1's parameter vector is $x\epsilon\mathbb{R}^m$ and Agent2's $y\epsilon\mathbb{R}^n$, then we need to find a setting of the parameters in the $\mathbb{R}^{mxn}$ space such that the two agents play a Nash. **If the victim policy plays a Nash equilibria, it would not be exploitable by any adversary**.
 Self-play is one popular method for achieving this condition, and it has produced highly capable AI systems like [AlphaGo](https://deepmind.com/research/case-studies/alphago-the-story-so-far) and [OpenAI Five](https://openai.com/blog/openai-five/).
 However, it is also well known that self-play may not always converge to Nash, as it happened in this case.

 This suggests that we might need to look again at the optimization procedure used to train the policies.
 Better competitive optimization would help in closing Nash fast and more efficiently.
 However, the authors mention that they expect this attack procedure to succeed even if the policies converge to a local Nash as the adversary is trained starting from a random point that is likely outside the victim’s attractive basin.